 If you don’t fulfil the terms of the lease, you may be forced to forfeit it.

-To conclude, a freehold property and a leasehold property are two very different things and it’s vital that you fully understand what you’re entering into before you buy a property, so ensure you understand the freehold vs leasehold differences before you buy.
+To conclude, a freehold property and a leasehold property are two very different things and it’s vital that you fully understand what you’re entering into before you buy a property.

 Image courtesy of iStock